Frameio/custom-actions-example-app/README.md

 $ npm start
 ```

-By default the application runs on port 3000, however this can be overrode by setting the `PORT` environment variable.
+By default the application runs on port 3000, however this can be overridden by setting the `PORT` environment variable.

+## Troubleshooting

+If you need help getting ngrok to work, you can check out our [troubleshooting guide for ngrok](https://docs.frame.io/docs/how-to-setup-and-troubleshoot-ngrok-mac).
+(It has a few tips for Glitch as well.)